Reptilian (ride): History

 In late 1987, Kings Dominion announced that a bobsled roller coaster named Avalanche at the time would be added for the 1988 season.
 It officially opened to the general public on March 26, 1988.

-Initially, the ride was themed after Olympic bobsleds that represented five countries.
-The countries included France, the United States, Germany, Switzerland and Canada.
-Each car had its country specific Winter Olympic decals.

 The coaster did not operate for the 2020 season due to the park being closed for the COVID-19 pandemic.
 The coaster also remained closed for the 2021 season due to the nearby construction of Tumbili.
 During the 2021-2022 off-season, Avalanche was repainted orange and rethemed as Reptilian as part of the park's new Jungle X-Pedition area.

-Features
+Overview

 Reptilian features chutes or half pipes without any fixed tracks like most other roller coasters.
 Having no tracks allows the bobsled cars to move freely.

-Cars
+Car design

+As Avalanche, the ride was themed after Olympic bobsleds that represented five countries.
+The countries included France, the United States, Germany, Switzerland and Canada.
+Each car had its country specific Winter Olympic decals.
+Following the re-theming to Reptilian, the cars were designed to resemble crocodiles.

-Each car in Reptilian is themed as a crocodile and seats two riders.
-One rider sits in between the legs of the first rider.
+Each car seats two riders, with one rider sitting in between the legs of the other.